ironhack-labs/data-labs/module-1/pandas-project.md

 * You must start out with a significantly messy data set so that you can apply the different cleaning and manipulation techniques you have learned.
 * Import the data using Pandas.
 * Examine the data for potential issues.
-* Use several of the methods you have learned to address missing values, incorrect values, special characters, low variance columns, outliers, duplicate records, etc.
+* Use at least 8 of the cleaning and manipulation methods you have learned on the data.
 * Produce a Jupyter Notebook that shows the steps you took and the code you used to clean and transform your data set.
-* Export a clean version of your data set using Pandas.
+* Export a clean CSV version of your data using Pandas.

 ## Necessary Deliverables